tschatzl/tschatzl.github.io/_posts/2022-03-14-jdk18-g1-parallel-gc-changes.md

   * Some potential starvation issue in work distribution in G1 ([JDK-8280396](https://bugs.openjdk.java.net/browse/JDK-8280396)) and Parallel GC ([JDK-8280705](https://bugs.openjdk.java.net/browse/JDK-8280705)) Full GC causing long pauses with high variance were already integrated.

-  * As pointed out in the review for [JDK-8278824](https://github.com/openjdk/jdk/pull/6840#issuecomment-994936159) and above, issues in work distribution have been found.
+  * As pointed out in the review for [JDK-8278824](https://github.com/openjdk/jdk/pull/6840#issuecomment-994936159) and above, issues in work distribution during garbage collection have been found.
 Selection of victims to steal work from and actual stealing are somewhat inefficient particularly with higher thread counts.

     ![Repro pause times](/assets/20220216-repro-pause-times-proto.png)